What is crypto lending?

 If the loan cannot be repaid with the interest, the transaction is cancelled before it's written and validated in the block.
 Effectively making it so the loan never happened.

-There's no human interaction with this kind of lending and all is handling by the smart contract that dictates the lending process.
+There's no human interaction with this kind of lending and all is handled by the smart contract that dictates the lending process.

 So, if the flash loan is handled in a single block, what's the actual usage of this kind of crypto lending agreement?